-Students who major in Biology can also seek secondary education certification in General Science by taking the identified courses in Education and completing the GPA and testing requirements for certification.
-Students interested in this option should speak with their academic advisors or with a faculty member in the Department of Education.
+Students who major in Biology also can seek secondary education certification in General Science by taking the identified courses in Education and completing the GPA and testing requirements for certification.
+Students interested in this option should speak with their academic advisors as well as with the Dean of the School of Education and/or a faculty member in the Department of Education.